Military history of Japan: Azuchi–Momoyama period (1568–1600)

 With an ambition to conquer China's Ming Dynasty, Toyotomi Hideyoshi requested passage through the Korean peninsula from the King of Joseon.
 Upon being refused, Hideyoshi launched invasions of Korea with an army of 158,800 soldiers between 1592 and 1598.
 The Japanese army quickly captured several major cities from the unprepared Joseon kingdom including the capital, causing the king to retreat and request military aid from China.
 With the arrival of the Chinese army, the joint Chinese-Korean troops pushed the Japanese army down to the southeast of the Korean peninsula where a military stalemate was established by 1594.
 Concurrently, the "Righteous Army" of Korean civilians waged guerilla warfare and Admiral Yi Sun-sin repeatedly disrupted the Japanese supply lines at sea.
 After Hideyoshi's death, the Council of Five Elders ordered the remaining Japanese forces in Korea to retreat.

 The Battle of Sekigahara was the last major battle of the Sengoku period on October 21, 1600.
 This was a huge battle between the forces loyal to Toyotomi Hideyori versus Tokugawa Ieyasu.
 Hideyori's Western Army consisted of many clans from Western Japan with a total of 120,000 men.
 The Eastern Army was 75,000 men strong with clans from Eastern Japan.
 The decisive victory of the Eastern Army solidified the rule of Tokugawa Ieyasu.
 In 1603, Ieyasu was appointed with the title of shōgun by Emperor Go-Yōzei.
 This made Ieyasu the nominal ruler of the whole country of Japan.
-The Tokugawa shogunate was the last shogunate until the Meiji Restoration in 1867.
+The Tokugawa shōgunate was the last shōgunate until the Meiji Restoration in 1867.